Pillar 1 of 3 · Workspace

 Monday morning.
 Eleven minutes.

 It's Monday.
 Maria, the board chair, opens HometownLift.
-Overview tells her $2,140 came in over the weekend, fourteen volunteer shifts are confirmed for Friday's game, and one equipment return is overdue.
+Overview tells her $2,140 came in over the weekend, fourteen volunteer shifts are confirmed for Friday's game, and the banquet board has two cards waiting on her.
 She clicks into the Game Week board, drags the concession-stand prep card to Sarah, and adds three items to her Tuesday checklist.
 Then she opens My Tasks, marks two cards done from over the weekend, and her phone is back on the counter inside eleven minutes.
 Before HometownLift, that same loop was forty-five minutes spread across four apps.

 What this replaces